-The NC is primarily responsible for establishing the minimum requirements and criteria for the selection of the Board members, SC members, Senior Management and Company Secretary.
-It also determines and assesses the Board's composition, nomination of new Directors, SC members, Board Committee members, as well as nominees for the Senior Management and Company Secretary.
-In addition, it recommends to the Board the removal of the Director, SC member, Senior Management and Company Secretary if the person no longer meets the minimum regulatory requirements or has been assessed to be ineffective, errant, or negligent in discharging their responsibilities.
+The Nomination Committee is primarily responsible for establishing the minimum requirements and criteria for the selection of the Board members, Shariah Committee members, Senior Management and Company Secretary.
+It also determines and assesses the Board's composition, nomination of new Directors, Shariah Committee members, Board Committee members, as well as nominees for the Senior Management and Company Secretary.
+In addition, it recommends to the Board the removal of the Director, Shariah Committee member, Senior Management and Company Secretary if they are ineffective, errant or negligent in discharging their responsibilities.
 It also assesses and ensures the independence of a director.